 TSPO is involved in a variety of cellular functions, including cholesterol transport, mitochondrial respiration, apoptosis, cell proliferation and differentiation, and oxidative stress, depending on the tissue (Batarseh & Papadopoulos, 2010).
 TSPO has been found to be upregulated in certain tumours.

 In humans, rs6971 polymorphism in the TSPO gene affects the binding of many TSPO ligands, and cholesterol.
 It affects the rate of steroid synthesis (Owen et al., 2017), and is associated with bipolar disorder (Colasanti et al., 2013) and plasma cholesterol level (Kim et al., 2018).
 This genetic polymorphism leads to three TSPO radioligand binding profiles: high-affinity binders (HAB), low-affinity binders (LAB), and mixed-affinity binders (MAB) which express both TSPO types in equal proportion (Owen et al, 2011 and 2012; Kreisl et al., 2010 and 2013a; Yoder et al, 2013).
 PET radioligands which are less affected by TSPO polymorphism are being developed (Fujita et al., 2017; Kim et al., 2020).

 [11C]-(R)-PK11195 is the most used PET tracer for imaging TSPO.
 Because of the high lipophilicity of PK11195, a relatively high fraction of measured tissue uptake is due to nonspecific binding.
 Other tracers with better target-to-background ratio have been developed (Dollé et al., 2009; Kreisl et al., 2010; Luus et al., 2010; Boutin et al., 2015; Fujita et al., 2017; Alam et al., 2017; Keller et al., 2017, 2018, and 2019).

 Although the PET ligands exhibit saturable binding and reciprocal competition in binding assays, results are not consistent across species (Kreisl et al., 2010; Scarf & Kassiou, 2011).
 Different PET tracers may bind to heterogeneous sites at TSPO, either overlapping or allosterically coupled, for example caused by TSPO polymerization (Scarf & Kassiou, 2011).
-PET tracers have been shown to display variable binding profiles across human subjects.
-Three different brain binding affinity patterns were found for PBR28, PBR06, PBR111, DAA1106, and DPA713 (Owen et al., 2011).
+The rs6971 polymorphism causes three different brain binding affinity patterns in humans (Owen et al., 2011).
 [3H]PK11195 was found to bind similarly in brain samples across all patients (Owen et al., 2010), but in heart and lungs differences in PK11195 across patients were seen (Kreisl et al., 2010).

 TSPO radioligands are mainly used for imaging neuroinflammation, for instance in MS and AD.
 [11C]DPA-713 has shown wide-spread glial activation in the brains of patients with post-treatment Lyme disease symptoms (Coughlin et al., 2018), and [11C]PBR28 in patients with fibromyalgia (Albrecht et al., 2019).